tektoncd/pipeline/docs/tutorial.md

       value: gcr.io/<use your project>/leeroy-web
 ```

-The following is a task with inputs and outputs.
+The following is a Task with inputs and outputs.
 The input resource is a GitHub
 repository and the output is the Docker image produced from that source.
 The
-args of the task command support templating so that the definition of task is
+args of the Task command support templating so that the definition of Task is
 constant and the value of parameters can change in runtime.

 ```yaml